KDDD (AM)

-1956 to 1988
+History

 Until 2019, KDDD and KDDD-FM, known as K Triple D, had their most successful years under the ownership of Ken Duke.
 Duke used and trademarked the popular Ding Dong Daddy from Dumas mascot, that is still used today as part of the stations' logo.
 The trademark was lent to the Dumas Moore County Chamber of Commerce for marketing purposes for the town.

 Also during this time, rock 'n roll history was made in 1957, when a local group known as the Rhythm Orchids, featuring Dumas residents Jimmy Bowen, and Don Lanier, both performers on K Triple D AM, teamed up with singer Buddy Knox of Happy, Texas in college.
 At the famed Norman Petty Studios in Clovis, New Mexico they recorded the songs "Party Doll" and I'm Sticking With You", and started the small label Triple D Records, named after the radio station.

 Roulette Records in New York City bought out the Triple D Records label, and released both songs, with the Buddy Knox and the Orchids name on Party Doll.
 The song went to #1 on the national charts, while Jimmy Bowen singing lead on I'm Sticking With You, going to #14.
 The boys were instant stars.

 Also during this time, Buddy Holly, friends of Knox and the Orchids, performed in concert in downtown Dumas in front of the Evelyn Theater (which still exists) on June 21, 1957.
 "That'll Be the Day" was climbing the charts at this time, and went to #1 in October, launching his iconic career.

 KDDD during these years was mostly country, while KDDD-FM was beautiful music and then mellow rock, known as Mellow Rock 95.3, with the call sign KMRE.